 A test-tube Cabinet named as the Federal Cabinet was formed by Gen. Zia but in no way did it resolve the crisis.
 Gen. Zia said that he came to power with the help of the military and had formed this Cabinet.
 This, however, was not democracy.
 The Federal Cabinet of 21 full-fledged ministers and three Ministers for State had five members from the Muslim League, three each from Jamaat-e-Islami and Jamaat-Ul-Ulmai-Islam and one from the PDP.
 The three serving and one retired Generals who were members of the outgoing Cabinet were dropped.
 A last minute attempt made by the mediators to bring about reconciliation between the two old partners, the NDP and JUI, finally failed.
 The NDP decided to pull out from the PNA.
 Consequent to formation of a civilian Cabinet the Chief Martial Law Administrator, through MLR No. 40 on 24 August allowed limited activities in the country in the form of closed door meetings of the executive committees of the political parties, Press Conferences and interviews by their office bearers and enrolment of party members.
 After this permission also former NWFP Governor, Maj.
 Gen. (Rctd.)
-Nasir Ullah Khan Babr, was arrested at Peshawar for having made objectionable speeches at Swat during Miss Benazir Bhutto's tour of the NWFP.10 completion of his term which ended in August, 1978 and Gen. Zia took it as a God given gift and decided to take over as President of Pakistan.
+Nasir Ullah Khan Babr, was arrested at Peshawar for having made objectionable speeches at Swat during Miss Benazir Bhutto's tour of the NWFP.

 Zia from the very beginning had in mind the French model of Presidential form of Govt. which had already been adopted by Sri Lanka and Bangla Desh.
-Mr. Fazl Elahi Chowdhry requested to be relieved of his appointment as President on
+Mr. Fazl Elahi Chowdhry requested to be relieved of his appointment as President on completion of his term which ended in August, 1978 and Gen. Zia took it as a God given gift and decided to take over as President of Pakistan.

-10 The Musawat, September 21, 1978.
+&lt;sup>10 The Musawat, September 21, 1978.

-The official announcement of Mr. Chowdhry's relinquishing the office was made on September 1411 and it said, "Mr Fazal Elahi Chowdhry will relinquish the office of President of Pakistan on September 16, 1978 in the afternoon after the expiry of his term.
+The official announcement of Mr. Chowdhry's relinquishing the office was made on September 14 and it said, "Mr Fazal Elahi Chowdhry will relinquish the office of President of Pakistan on September 16, 1978 in the afternoon after the expiry of his term.